Nutrition Labelling on Alcoholic Drinks: A Closer Look

 As per the opinion of some regulatory experts in Spain, beer manufacturers are more open to provide labelling information on ingredients and nutrition, not only for consumer interest but due to the lower calorie profile of beer compared to other alcoholic beverages and a possibility to declare mineral and vitamin contents.

-Clearly, EU countries are already doing their own thing on a voluntary basis, and it is therefore only a matter of time before nutritional labelling on-pack becomes law.
+Clearly, EU countries are already doing their own thing on a voluntary basis, and it is therefore only a matter of time before nutritional labelling on-pack for alcohol becomes law.

 My background in Food Science and Marketing means I have a unique combination of commercial creativity and technical food manufacturing experience.
 My ambition is to bring clarity to the complex world of compliance through the simple and eye-catching communication of Ashbury's services.